 Linked to Luca and a criminal underworld, Izzie discovers she’s more like him than she thought.
 But a future with Luca could mean swapping her diamond bracelets for a pair of handcuffs.

-I received a copy of this novel from the author in exchange for an honest review.
+I received an ARC of Corrupt Me from the author in exchange for an honest review.

 “Izzie was my first kiss all those years ago, and I hoped that, one day, she would be my last.”

 Torn apart when they were children, Izzie Rinaldi has since avoided her childhood friend and first kiss Luca Marchese.
 But after Izzie gets herself into trouble on their college campus, Luca intervenes and defuses the situation, before asking Izzie out on a date as payment for helping her.
 But despite her attraction towards him, Izzie cannot get involved with Luca again, as he is the son of a Mafia boss that cut ties with the Rinaldi family years ago.
 Despite Izzie’s avoidance of him throughout their time at Strickland University, Luca is determined to reunite with his bella donna; the only girl he’s ever truly loved, to show her who he really is away from his family’s notorious reputation.
 But will the deep corruption surrounding their family’s dealings ruin their newly repaired relationship?

 I was really excited to read Jill’s novel!
 The cover is gorgeous!
 And discovering that it involves the Mafia interested me, since it’s not an area of fiction I’ve read or even watched before, so I thought this novel would be a cool new change for me.